stated-tech/Grants-Program/applications/application-template.md

 ### Team members

+**Lead team**
-- David has a background in the Social Sharing Economy as an Impact Fintech Founder.
+- PM: David has a background in the Social Sharing Economy as an Impact Fintech Founder.
 He originally was Product Manager for an AI powered financial product.
-- Matthieu is a JS back-end developer and rust (substrate) developer.
+- Substrate + JS dev: Matthieu is a JS back-end developer and rust (substrate) developer.
 He originally was a physics engineer.
 He will be participating in the Polkadot Academy in Jannuary 2022 for one month in Buenos Aires.

 **Supervisor, facilitator:**
 - Richchard Welsh from Decent Partners